Donhead Preparatory School: Recent

 In 2011, the school's Rugby Union Under 11A team were the National champions.
 They beat Blundell's in the final.

 In September 2018, the school's ten-year £8m facilities development plan was completed.
 The school had a new chapel built that has capacity for 50 pupils, and uses the Donhead has more than doubled in size between 2006 and 2016.

 Traditions

-The school runs over three terms: michaelmas, lent and trinity.
-Following Jesuit teaching, students are expected to sign off with the Latin inscriptions AMDG (Ad maiorem Dei gloriam) and LDS (Laus Deo Semper) before and after finishing each piece of work they complete.
+The school runs over three terms: Michaelmas, Lent and Trinity.
+Following Jesuit teaching, students are expected to sign off with the Latin inscriptions AMDG (Ad maiorem Dei gloriam, which translates into English as For the greater glory of God) and LDS (Laus Deo Semper, which translates into English as Praise God Always) before and after finishing each piece of work they complete.
 Each year is known by a name, drawn from the Jesuit Ratio Studiorum, for the prep school: Year 3 (Lower Prep 1), Year 4 (Lower Prep 2), Year 5 (Prep) and Year 6 (Elements).

-The 1st XV kit acquires and extra red hoop in addition to the blue and white resulting in a tri-colour jersey.
+The 1st XV kit acquires an extra red hoop in addition to the blue and white resulting in a tri-colour jersey.